James Jack (artist): Writings

 His writings have been published in Shima, Art Asia Pacific, The Japan Times, Modern Art Asia, LASALLE College of the Arts Singapore, Satoshi Koyama Gallery and The Contemporary Museum of Hawai‘i.

 Artist Collective

-Jack is one of the founding members of the artist collective World Dirt Association that began in 2014 with Yoshitaka Nanjo and Shotaro Yoshino based on their love of earth.
-WDA exhibitions and projects include the “Land and Water Festival” Niigata 2015, SYP Projects 2015, Ichihara Art x Mix 2017 and Social Art Lab Yame Remix.
-Upcoming projects include a performative work based on local residents’ stories of dirt “Soilstory” to be presented at Suzu 2020 Okunoto Triennale that is currently postponed to 2021.
+Jack is one of the founding members of the artist collective bacilli (former World Dirt Association) that began in 2014 with Yoshitaka Nanjo and Shotaro Yoshino based on their love of earth. bacilli exhibitions and projects include Setouchi Art Triennial 2022 the Water and Land Niigata Art Festival 2015, SYP Projects 2015, Ichihara Art x Mix 2017 and Social Art Lab Yame Remix.
+Projects include a performative work based on local residents’ stories of dirt “Soilstory” to be presented at Suzu 2023 Oku-Noto Triennale.

 Residencies

 Jack has been artist in residence at the Centre for Contemporary Art Singapore, Vermont Studio Center, Ku Art Center, Sitka Center for Art & Ecology, and the Orford Center.